Collapsed disc in the office

-Treating your neck or back pain from a collapsed disc can be much more difficult at the office than it is from the comforts of your home.
+Treating your neck or back pain from a collapsed disc can be much more difficult at the office than it is from the comfort of your home.
 When you’re at home, it’s much easier to move around when your neck or back gets stiff, take prescription medication as needed or prop yourself on the couch with an icepack for a couple of hours.
-At the office, on the other hand, managing pain can be a little trickier, although this is not to say that there aren’t steps you can take to treat your discomfort from the cubicle.
+At the office, managing pain can be a little trickier, but there are steps you can take to treat your discomfort from your workspace.

 What is a collapsed disc?

 To understand how to best treat a collapsed disc requires a basic understanding of what a collapsed disc is, what caused the condition and what the goals of treatment are.
-In general terms, a collapsed disc refers to an intervertebral disc that has lost its disc height.
-When this happens, disc material or the lining of the disc can extrude into the spinal column and may cause painful nerve compression.
+In general terms, a collapsed disc refers to a spinal disc that has lost height.
+When this happens, disc material or the lining of the disc can push into the spinal column and may cause painful nerve compression.
 It is this nerve compression that leads to a patient’s symptoms.

 Tips for treating pain

 If you are experiencing the symptoms of a collapsed disc while working, there are a number of steps you can take throughout your day to limit the discomfort you are feeling.
 Some examples include: